odoo/owl/doc/reference/slots.md

 ## Default Slot

-The first element inside the component which is not a named slot will be considered the `default` slot.
+All elements inside the component which are not a named slot will be treated as part of the content of the `default` slot.
 For example:

 ```xml
 <div t-name="Parent">